What is Southwest Monarch Study doing to stop the spread of COVID-19? Read

 If a monarch you tagged is sighted in another location we will always contact you.

 Look at our sample map.
-The yellow/red lines represent recoveries
+The yellow lines represent recoveries

-in the 2018 season.
-The green lines represent earlier recoveries.
+starting in the 2015 season.
+The red lines represent earlier recoveries.
+(The lines only show

 Who can participate?